opop999/TI_monitoring_fb_political_ads_2022/README.md

 ------------------------------------------------------------------------

-**For more information about how to use FB Ads Library API to extract data about political advertising, see:**
+**For more information about how to use FB Ads Library API to extract data about political advertising, see the [following chapter](https://bookdown.org/paul/apis_for_social_scientists/facebook-ad-library-api.html):**

 > Pekáček, Ondřej (2022).
 "Facebook Ad Library API" In APIs for social scientists: A collaborative review v1.0, edited by Paul C. Bauer, Camille Landesvatter & Lion Behrens. <https://doi.org/10.5281/zenodo.6798690>